eduardomb/onfontload/README.md

 to use.
 It's a very **lightweight** (`1Kb` gzipped) solution to Flash of Unstyled Text (FOUT).

+## Demo

+The [Demo Page](https://eduardomb.github.io/onfontload/) shows an example of how to prevent FOUT and also how to use this plugin with an icon font (FontAwesome).

 ## Basic Usage

 Use `font-face` to link the fonts you want.
 In the example below I use Google